 These documents are on the CPHS/OPHS website under CPHS Guidelines.
-The first document, Ethical Issues in Undergraduate Research Activities with Human Participants, walks undergraduate researchers through important ethical considerations that arise in human subjects research: designing the research to minimize risks to participants, creating an environment where participants are informed and are free from coercion, and providing protection for individuals who are members of a vulnerable group.
+The first document, Ethical Issues in Student-Initiated Research Activities with Human Participants, walks undergraduate researchers through important ethical considerations that arise in human subjects research: designing the research to minimize risks to participants, creating an environment where participants are informed and are free from coercion, and providing protection for individuals who are members of a vulnerable group.

-The second document, Guidance on Designing Undergraduate-Initiated Research Activities, is a practical step-by-step document on how undergraduates should select their population, recruit subjects without undue influence, obtain informed consent, minimize risk, and keep data confidential.
+The second document, Guidance on Designing Student-Initiated Research Activities, is a practical step-by-step document on how undergraduates should select their population, recruit subjects without undue influence, obtain informed consent, minimize risk, and keep data confidential.

 On this page

 - New Flexibility for Surveys, Questionnaires, and Interview Guides

 - New Time-Saving Submission Change for CITI Training Certificates

 - New PowerPoint for Training: “Working With Research Study Participants: An Overview”